godotengine/godot-website/collections/_article/godot-3-renderer-design-explained.md

 * On GLES3+ we can use UBOs to optimize shader parameters.
 On GLES2, regular uniforms are used.
 * On GLES3+ we can use VAOs to optimize array configuration.
 On GLES2 regular `glVertexAttribPointer` must be used.
 * On GLES3+, we can use cool rendering techniques like Clustered or Single Pass Forward.
-On GLES2, for peformance, only multipass forward makes much sense.
+On GLES2, for performance, only multipass forward makes much sense.
 * On GLES3+ we can use transform feedback for particles or blend shapes, while on GLES2 everything needs to be done using CPU.
 * And the list goes on.